-Infructuous expenditure and blocking of funds due to non-construction of building of Polytechnic
+10. Infructuous expenditure and blocking of funds due to non-construction ofbuilding of Polytechnic (Technical Education Department)

 Failure of the Department to check feasibility of site before diversion of land for construction of Polytechnic and delay in identification of land at alternative site, resulted in infructuous expenditure of ₹ 99.91 lakh, and blocking of ₹ seven crore and non-construction of Polytechnic for more than nine years.